 Not all hops are suited to all beers – though that certainly hasn’t stopped people from trying, and there’s nothing to say that you shouldn’t have a go yourself if you’re so inclined!
 So what about Simcoe hops, then?
 Well, even though you can’t grow your own, you can still buy Simcoe hops to brew your own beer.

+Simcoe hops are a dual purpose hop variety with both bittering and aromatic properties.
 As Simcoe hops are such a popular variety, they have been tried and tested in many different styles of beer – which is great news for all you budding brewers.
-However, some of the biggest and best success stories, from homebrewers and commercial brewers alike, come from brewing the following styles of beer with Simcoe hops:
+However, some of the biggest and best success stories, from homebrewers and commercial brewers alike, come from brewing the following typical beer styles with Simcoe hops:

 As you can see, it’s a pretty versatile variety of hops and can be used in a whole load of different styles of beer.
 So whichever style of beer takes your fancy, you can be pretty sure of the fact that you’ll end up with a great beer, no matter what!